rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 Note that the payload is decrypted at the end point of VPN before it is forwarded to its real target.
-Since the IP address is also modified, an external party cannot induce the user identity based on the IP information.
+Since the IP address is also modified, an external party cannot deduce the user identity based on the IP information.
-However, any sensitive information that is not encrypted separately in the payload (such as passwords sent over plain HTTP) can be read.
+However, any sensitive information that is not encrypted separately in the payload (such as passwords sent over plain HTTP) can be read after VPN.

 <quiz id="d4588706-3ed9-570b-a1fc-ec4225363c49"></quiz>